Bhitarkanika National Park

-Gahirmatha Beach and Marine Sanctuary are to the east, separating swamp region and mangroves from the Bay of Bengal.
+Gahirmatha Beach and Marine Sanctuary are to the east, separating the swamp region and mangroves from the Bay of Bengal.

-The national park and wildlife sanctuary is inundated by the rivers Brahmani, Baitarani, Dhamra, Pathsala.
+The national park and wildlife sanctuary is inundated by the rivers Brahmani, Baitarani, Dhamra, and Pathsala.
 It hosts many mangrove species, and is the second largest mangrove ecosystem in India.

 The national park is home to Saltwater crocodile (Crocodylus porosus), Indian python, king cobra, black ibis, darters and many other species of flora and fauna.

 Wildlife

 Flora

+Mangroves are salt-tolerant, complex, and dynamic plants that occur in tropical and subtropical intertidal regions.
+They are adapted to the rising and lowering of tides throughout the day, with roots designed like “stilts”, enabling the plant and its leaves to photosynthesis adequately without being submerged.
+They have also evolved to tolerate fluctuating salinity levels throughout the day’s tides.

-Mangroves are salt-tolerant, complex, and dynamic eco-systems that occur in tropical and subtropical intertidal regions.
-Bhitarkanika is one such location of rich, lush green vibrant ecosystem lying in the estuarine region of Brahmani - Baitarani in the North-Eastern corner of Kendrapara district of Odisha.
+The tall, supportive roots create baluarte hiding spots under the water for fish and small aquatic animals, and often act as fish “nurseries” for young fry to seek refuge in.
+Bhitarkanika is one such location of rich, vibrant mangrove ecosystem, lying in the estuarine region of Brahmani - Baitarani in the North-Eastern corner of Kendrapara district of Odisha.
 The area is intersected by a network of creeks with the Bay of Bengal on the East.
-The alley between the meandering creeks and rivers houses the second largest viable mangrove eco-system of India.
-Its 672 km² of mangrove forest and wetland provides a home to well over 215 birds, including winter migrants from central Asia and Europe.
-Giant saltwater crocodiles and a variety of other wildlife inhabit this ecosystem, one of Asia's most spectacular wildlife sanctuaries.
+The alley between the meandering creeks and rivers houses the second-largest mangrove ecosystem in India.